ad5xj/BibleViewFX/README.md

 ### Purpose ###

-* This is a Linux development project using maven on Apache NetBeans 24+ This is a pre-alpha version still in development.
+* This is a Linux development project using maven on Apache NetBeans 24+ This is a pre-alpha development version.
+Meaning, while the project may run at this point, there is still development of a lot of functionality going on.
+This is not the final or preferred condition for release.
+  Contributors are welcome.
+See guidelines below.

 ### Requirements ###